Newiz430/Pretext/README.md

 * Context discrimination: to distinguish between contextual nodes and non-contextual nodes (LE stands for Laplacian Eigenmaps objective)
 * Factorized context discrimination: to maximize the log-likelihood of context representations given the corresponding central node conditioned on multiple disentangled latent factors
 * Contextual subgraph discrimination: to distinguish between representations aggregated from different contextual subgraphs (maybe from different receptive fields)
-* Neighbor feature prediction: node feature prediction but to reconstruct the features of $k$-hop neighbors instead
+* Neighbor feature prediction: node feature prediction but to reconstruct the features of k-hop neighbors instead
 * Contextual property prediction: to predict the properties of contextual subgraphs

 | Paper                                                                                                                                                          | Venue      | Pretext                                                      | Downstream                                                   | Code                                                         |